Stanthorpe, Queensland: Transport

 Stanthorpe is on the Southern railway line.
 Since 1972, there have been no scheduled passenger services operating to Stanthorpe railway station.
-Downs Explorer (formerly the Southern Downs Steam Railway) operates a tourist steam train most months from Warwick to Wallangarra & return, stopping in Stanthorpe.
+Downs Explorer (formerly the Southern Downs Steam Railway) operates a tourist steam train most months from Warwick to Wallangarra and return, stopping in Stanthorpe.

-Stanthorpe Airport is on Aerodrome Road in Applethorpe.
+Despite the name, the Stanthorpe Airport is on Scott Walker Drive in Applethorpe.
 It is a public airport operated by the Southern Downs Regional Council.
 There are no regular scheduled services to this airport.

 Media

 Rebel FM 97.1 MHz was Stanthorpe's first commercial FM radio station.
 Rebel FM has a new & classic rock music format.
-The Breeze broadcasts on 90.1 MHz with an easy adult contemporary & classics hits format.
+The Breeze broadcasts on 90.1 MHz with an easy adult contemporary and classics hits format.
 Both stations are part of the Rebel Media group.
 Toowoomba based station CFM also broadcasts in Stanthorpe on 97.9 MHz.
 CFM is a part of the Australia wide Southern Cross Media network.

 The Stanthorpe area is served by a local Community Radio Station Ten FM.
 The Station is currently transmitting on 98.7 MHz with a low power transmitter situated on Mount Marlay.
 The station has in 2011 upgraded its Stanthorpe studios with a new mixing desk, new computers and professional grade monitor speakers.
 Ten FM has a local focus, derived in part from the stringent rules controlling Community Radio Stations.
 The station transmits a broad range of programs to attract the widest audience.
 In particular, the station broadcasts Italoz, a weekly program with an Italian theme to cater for the many listeners around the Stanthorpe area with an Italian background.

 The Stanthorpe Border Post is the only paid local newspaper servicing the district and is relied upon for its coverage of local news and events.
+Since 2020, it has been an online-only publication.

 Stanthorpe is also serviced by a Christian radio network 3ABN Australia rebroadcasting on FM 88.0 MHz.
-It features programs about health, lifestyle, children's programs and interesting interviews.